jbernie2/dryer-services/README.md

     def call
         if b == 0
-            StandError.new("Can not divide by zero")
+            StandardError.new("Can not divide by zero")
         else
             a/b
         end